-When you need someone to look after you or a love one, it’s never easy to find a solution, a person that could be there for the relative long-term.
+When you need someone to look after you or a love one, it’s never easy to find a solution.
+You need a person that could be there for the relative long-term.

 I, as a son and only child took on that role, while trying to start a business.